-Web Page Item Description Enable DTMF Push to Talk ?
-This option is for noisy environments.
+Web Page Item Description Enable DTMF Push to Talk 🛜 This option is for noisy environments.
 When enabled, in an active call, the remote phone can force receive only audio (setting the mic gain to max and muting the speaker) by pressing the key.
 Pressing the # key will force send only audio (setting the max speaker volume and muting the mic).
 Pressing the 0 key will restore full duplex operation with the normal microphone and speaker volume.
 Prevent Call Termination ?
 When this option is enabled, a call cannot be terminated using the call button.
-Disable HTTPS (NOT recommended) Disables the encrypted connection to the webpage.
+Disable HTTPS (NOT recommended) 🛜 Disables the encrypted connection to the webpage.
 We do not recommend disabling HTTPS for security reasons.
+Note This setting requires a reboot for the changes to take effect.
 Test Audio Click on the Test Audio button to do an audio test.
 When the Test Audio button is pressed, you will hear a voice message for testing the device audio quality and volume.
 Test Microphone Click on the Test Microphone button to do a microphone test.
 When the Test Microphone button is pressed, the following occurs: 1.
 The device will immediately start recording 3 seconds of audio.
-2. The device will play back the recorded audio.
+2. The device will beep (indicating the end of recording).
+3. The device will play back the recorded audio.
 Test Relay Click on the Test Relay button to do a relay test.
 Save Click the Save button to save your configuration settings.
 Reboot Click on the Reboot button to reboot the system.
 Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
 First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
 Move the mouse pointer to hover over a question mark to see a short description of a specific web page item.